What Happens To Your Body When You Drink Green Tea

 It Also Helps You Recover After a Workout

 Working out is an essential part of any weight-loss plan, but soreness and recovering from an intense workout may keep people out of the gym longer than they want to.
-That's where green tea comes in; Brazilian scientists found that study participants who consumed three cups of the beverage every day for a week had fewer markers of the cell damage caused by resistance to exercise.
+That's where green tea comes in; Polish scientists found that study participants who consumed three cups of the beverage every day for a week had fewer markers of the cell damage caused by resistance to exercise.
 So it's worth enjoying a cup of green tea before and after a workout.